-- Nabi intends to return to Nabi's stockholders excess cash above \$54 million (which is required to be delivered to the combined company), after satisfying and reserving for outstanding liabilities, through a dividend, return of capital or repurchase of outstanding Nabi shares, or a combination thereof.
-We currently estimate the amount of cash to be returned to Nabi stockholders to be in the range of \$25 to 30 million; and - Nabi plans to distribute to its stockholders contingent value rights providing certain payment rights arising from cash received by Nabi from a future sale, transfer, license or similar transaction involving our NicVAX program assets.
+- Nabi intends to return to Nabi's stockholders excess cash above \$54 million (which is required to be delivered to the combined company), after satisfying and reserving for outstanding liabilities, through a dividend, return of capital or repurchase of outstanding Nabi shares through an issuer tender offer approved by the Board of Directors of Nabi, or a combination thereof.
+We currently estimate the amount of cash to be returned to Nabi stockholders to be in the range of \$25 to \$29 million, including the \$24.4 million that we paid to stockholders who tendered their shares to us in our recently completed tender offer on July 30, 2012; and - Nabi plans to distribute to its stockholders contingent value rights providing certain payment rights arising from cash received by Nabi from a future sale, transfer, license or similar transaction involving our NicVAX program assets.

-Consummation of the Merger is subject to customary conditions for a business combination of this type under Australian and Delaware corporate law, including, among others, (i) approval of the Merger by the stockholders of Biota in accordance with applicable Australian law, (ii) the affirmative vote of the holders of a majority of the issued and outstanding Nabi shares at a meeting of stockholders (the Nabi Shareholder Meeting) approving amendments to the certificate of incorporation of Nabi to (a) increase the number of authorized Nabi Shares to 200,000,000, principally to allow for the issuance of additional Nabi Shares to pay the Merger consideration, and (b) change the name of Nabi to "Biota Pharmaceuticals, Inc.," and (iii) the affirmative vote of the holders of a majority of the votes cast at the Nabi stockholder meeting approving issuance of new Nabi shares to Biota stockholders in the Merger, as required by the rules of the NASDAQ Stock Market.
+Consummation of the Merger is subject to customary conditions for a business combination of this type under Australian and Delaware corporate law, including, among others, (i) approval of the Merger by the stockholders of Biota in accordance with applicable Australian law, (ii) the affirmative vote of the holders of a majority of the issued and outstanding Nabi shares at a meeting of stockholders approving amendments to the certificate of incorporation of Nabi to (a) increase the number of authorized Nabi Shares to 200,000,000, principally to allow for the issuance of additional Nabi Shares to pay the Merger consideration, and (b) change the name of Nabi to "Biota Pharmaceuticals, Inc.," and (iii) the affirmative vote of the holders of a majority of the votes cast at the Nabi stockholder meeting approving issuance of new Nabi shares to Biota stockholders in the Merger, as required by the rules of the NASDAQ Stock Market.